 We’re working together to help BC save energy.

-*Financial incentives for ENERGY STAR® qualified homes provided by FortisBC for natural gas heated homes only including City of New Westminster single-detached, duplex or townhomes.
+*Financial incentives provided by FortisBC for natural gas heated homes only including City of New Westminster single-detached, duplex or townhomes, and CleanBC Better Homes New Construction program available for electric homes only including City of New Westminster single-detached, duplex or townhomes.
 Program partners reserve the right to revise terms and conditions without advance notice, including revisions to rebate amounts and eligibility requirements.
 Contact Energy Save New West for full program details.

 High Performance New Home Video SeriesAn educational video series for Consumers, Builders and Architects/Designers